 Father Christmas' gardener, although only snowdrops and frost-ferns will grow.
 Being an actual snowman, he writes in white with his finger, but only writes on envelopes.
 Unfortunately the Snow Man [sic] doesn't last long; in 1927 the North Polar Bear accidentally pushes him over the edge of the cliff and he breaks into lots of little pieces, and is used to make a white picture.

 He is very fond of chocolate, plum pudding and brandy, and keeps the stars tidy.
-He can come down to Earth but should never spend a whole night away from the moo.
-He likes to play Snapdragons3.
+He can come down to Earth but should never spend a whole night away from the moon.
+He likes to play Snapdragons4.

 The North Polar Bear's cousin who is a constellation that provides some light to help Father Christmas pack, when the sun is not seen for three months.

-They let off rockets to celebrate the coming in of winter.
+In 1929 we are told how Snow-elves like to let off rockets and have a bonfire to celebrate 'the coming in of winter'.
 'Elves' are mentioned in 1934, 'Red Elves' in 1935 and, additionally, 'Green Elves' in 1936.
 It is in 1936 that both Red and Green elves move to live permanently at Cliff House to be trained in the packing business to help Father Christmas.

 In 1930 the Snowman [sic] is his gardener and is definitely not a man made out of snow.

-The Great Polar Bear's nephews, their names mean 'fat' and 'white-hair' and came to visit their uncle.
-They are very mischeivous.
+The Great Polar Bear's nephews first come to visit their uncle in 1931 and stay for good.
+Their names mean 'fat' and 'white-hair'.
+They are very mischievous.

 First mentioned on an envelope as being Gnome Carriers, these are Father Christmas' assistants and the Goblins' enemies.
 How or whether they differ from the Snow-elves is unclear.
 There are Red Gnomes and Gnome-ladies.

 Pests like clever rats, they have their own 'nasty' written language which has something to do with black magic.
-Troublemakers, they invaded the North Pole in 1453 and used to ride of drasils, described as 'a very queer sort of dwarf 'dachshund' horse creature'.
+Troublemakers, they invaded the North Pole in 14535 and used to ride on drasils, described as 'a very queer sort of dwarf "dachshund" horse creature'.
 They are particularly fond of model railways.
 Some goblins ride bats.

 Father Christmas' chimney inspector.
 He never rings any bells.